syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 N> View [sample](https://github.com/SyncfusionExamples/wpf-button-examples/blob/master/Samples/Getting-Started) in GitHub.
 This sample showcases how to add button control and its basic features like image sizing options and size modes.

-## IsDefault Property
+## IsDefault mode

-The IsDefault property indicates whether the ButtonAdv is a Default button and is used to activate the ButtonAdv by pressing using Enter key.
+The [IsDefault](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ButtonAdv.html#Syncfusion_Windows_Tools_Controls_ButtonAdv_IsDefault) property indicates whether the ButtonAdv is a Default button and is used to activate the ButtonAdv by pressing using Enter key.
 When setting the IsDefault property to true, the user can invoke the button by pressing the `Enter` key.

 {% tabs %}